dscheepens/Deep-RNN-for-extreme-wind-speed-prediction/README.md

 # Deep-RNN-for-extreme-wind-speed-prediction
 Paper code for "An adapted convolutional RNN model for spatio-temporal prediction of wind speed extremes in the short-to-medium range for wind energy applications"

 Model and training code can be found in \ConvLSTM_PyTorch_master.

 Example model forecasts can be found in \example_forecasts.

-All figures and visualisations can be reconstructed in visualisation_notebook.ipynb.
+All figures can be reconstructed in visualisation_notebook.ipynb, except for the forecast visualisations, which require that the models in question have been trained and saved using \ConvLSTM_PyTorch_master/main.py.

-All scores were computed with save_scores.py.
+All scores were computed with save_scores.py and have been saved in \saved_scores.

-Clone repository
+Clone repository:

 ```python
 git clone https://github.com/dscheepens/Deep-RNN-for-extreme-wind-speed-prediction.git